Short story by Michael Botur

 Frances tugs him to the edge of the road with one hand, pressing a towel against her breasts with the other.

 Before Bill can finish informing his wife what utter, utter madness this all is, Frances has spread the towel on the asphalt and eased her creaking bones onto the hard surface.
-She opens herself up, grabs his wrist urgently, and pull him into her.
+She opens herself up, grabs his wrist and pulls him into her.

 Frances lassos his tongue and pulls his mouth into hers.
 Bill explodes inside her within seconds – it’s the sexy snaking tongue that does it – but they remain in the centre of the road, with Frances’s legs wrapped around his waist until a pair of yellow wolf eyes appear in the distance.
 A truck is really coming, but Frances won’t let him go until she has orgasmed, and she doesn’t orgasm until the truck is less than a hundred metres away and Bill has his fingers around the corners of the towel and is dragging his wife off the road like a sack of flour.